Case Management Conference Calls

 If a preliminary or procedural issue could have been raised by a party at the CMCC but was not, the HRTO adjudicator may not allow that party to raise the issue at a later time or at the hearing.

 No. You should always try to identify and raise any preliminary issues before the HRTO as soon as possible.
 You should not wait until the CMCC is scheduled.
-You should raise any procedural issues you may have prior to the CMCC by sending a communication or a Form 10 at least two (2) days prior to the date of the CMCC and you should also copy the other parties in your case.

-The HRTO Rules of Procedure provide for a way to raise many types of preliminary issues under Rule 19.
+The HRTO Rules of Procedure provide a way to raise many types of preliminary issues under Rule 19.
 At any time after an application has been filed with the HRTO, you may complete a Request for an Order During Proceedings (Form 10).

 • to add a respondent or another party;